hallard/RAK3272-TIC/README.md

 | I2C SDA      | I2C2_SDA  |  PA11   |
 | I2C SDL      | I2C2_SCL  |  PA12   |

-:warning: Button is boot0 button, to avoid adding one more button for user, I wired Boot0 to PA4 to we can read button state, but since it's boot0 it has pulldown resistor and it is active High.
+:warning: Button is `boot0` button, to avoid adding one more button for user, I wired Boot0 to `PA4` to we can read button state, but since it's `boot0` it has pulldown resistor and it is active High.

-To enable reading TIC you need:
+To enable reading Téléinfo you need:

-- Drive High ping PA5 (mandatory)
+- Drive High ping `PA5` (mandatory)
-- Drive High ping PA8 (to eable TIC Led to blink on data reception on Serial)
+- Drive High ping `PA8` (to eable TIC Led to blink on data reception on Serial)
-- Read Teleinfo on UART1_RX (PB7)
+- Read Teleinfo on `UART1_RX` (`PB7`)

 # Schematics